PHLAK/blog.chriskankiewicz.com/content/cactuscon-2014-ctf-writeup.md

     }

 Yup, unsalted md5.
-At this point we might start thinking about brute forcing the password but the md5 hash space has been known to be weak for some time now, many of the hashes have already been calculated for us, a simple [Google search](https://encrypted.google.com/search?q=37988bb25d36058671f959f06a7d51b9) reveals the password as `ScoobySnacks`.
+If the password was salted we might start thinking about brute forcing it.
+However, unsalted passwords are often easily searchable due to them being pre-computed en masse and published online.
+For our case, a simple
+[Google search](https://encrypted.google.com/search?q=37988bb25d36058671f959f06a7d51b9)
+reveals the password as `ScoobySnacks`.

-### The Final Piece
+### The Final Pieces

+We now need to be able to log in to the the system.
+Without physical access to the box we can perform an [nmap](http://nmap.org/) scan to see what services are up and running:

+    $ nmap -sT 192.168.0.170

+    Starting Nmap 6.40 ( http://nmap.org ) at 2014-04-16 10:48 MST
+    Nmap scan report for 192.168.0.170
+    Host is up (0.0034s latency).
+    Not shown: 998 closed ports
+    PORT   STATE SERVICE
+    22/tcp open  ssh
+    80/tcp open  http

+    Nmap done: 1 IP address (1 host up) scanned in 0.09 seconds

-The last question remaining is wether or not the `ghost` user was smart enough to use different passwords for his system account and his web application accounts.
-All we have to do to test this is SSH into the server with his
+Here we see that SSH is running on the target machine.
+The last question remaining now is wether or not the `ghost` user was smart enough to use different passwords for his system account and his web application accounts.
-credentials:
+All we have to do to test this is SSH into the server with his credentials:

     $ ssh ghost@192.168.0.170  # Substitute your VMs IP
     ghost@192.168.0.170's password:

 Enter the ghost user's password and BOOM!
 We're in!
-Last thing to do is grab the content of flag:
+All we have to do is grab the content of flag:

     $ sudo cat /var/www/SpookiLeaks/Docs/flag.txt